MattUnderscoreZhang/LeptonIsolation/Training/README.md

 Edit isolator.py and run with "python isolator.py".

 The model will save every 10 epochs to the outputs folder.
-To continue training the saved model pass the flad " --continue " while running isolator
+To continue training the saved model pass the flag " --continue " while running isolator